solutionsunity/odoo-docs/docs/code_standard.md

 - If no specific icon is requested, use the standard icon from `docs/module_icon.png`
 - Create the `static/description/` directory structure for each new module
 - Module icons help with visual identification in the Odoo Apps interface

+## Odoo 15.0 Specifics

+- Use 'attrs' attribute for conditional field visibility, readonly, and required states
+- Field widget registration uses field_registry.add() instead of registry.category()
+- OWL components use older syntax with different import patterns
+- Models should override create() method (create_multi is for Odoo 16+)
+- Use traditional JavaScript patterns for field widgets extending basic_fields
+- In XML views, use invisible="1" or attrs="{'invisible': [...]}" for conditional visibility
+- Use traditional jQuery and widget patterns for custom field implementations
+- Asset management uses older patterns without the new 'assets' key structure
+- QWeb templates are loaded differently in Odoo 15
+- Field widgets extend from web.basic_fields classes with traditional inheritance

 ## Odoo 17.0 Specifics